AdalineL/hello-world/README.md

 Things to remember:
 1. Create a branch to make a copy of main and make edits to that copy 1.a.
 Changes to that copy are called commits
     1.b.
-There is a commit message for eveyr commit
+There is a commit message for every commit
 2. Once all edits are done, create a pull request to merge that branch with main 2.a.
 Pull requests have a descriptive message associated with it 2.b.
 After the branch is merged with main, delete the branch